Destiny123456qwer/PaperNote/README.md

 # PaperNote
-This repository is used for taking code notes for the papers I read
+This repository is used for taking code notes for the papers I read.
+The first paper is Quality meets Diversity: A Model-Agnostic Framework for Computerized Adaptive Testing